ThePajamaSlime/yuga/README.md

 # Contributing

-1. Fork it!
+1. Fork it using the fork button!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your own branch from your fork.
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+3. Edit files, create them, do stuff.
+4. Commit to your branch your changes
 5. Submit a pull request :D

+Pull requests are reviewed and then accepted asap.

 # Author